Americans might benefit from a greater understanding of the Chinese custom of saving face, or Mianzi.

 Perhaps the greatest danger is that simplism feasts on its failures.
 Its ineffective policies will not solve America’s problems, so calls for radical action will intensify.
 In this mood of crisis, norms are obstacles rather than boundaries.
 Politics becomes two unshakeable poles, which paralyzes Congress and halts the passage of policy fixes.
 As long as simplism reigns, America’s problems will worsen—and so the process will repeat itself.

 Understanding a more complex system, no relying on a more complex system is our path to a free society.
 The problem is that the old guard is not letting go.
 The very natural tendency to hold onto the prestige and power they’ve gained over the last fifty years, by fighting off opponents, has us stuck in a Ground Hog’s Day movie.
-Their implicit power makes it necessary for them to gracefully exit stage.
+Their implicit power makes it necessary for them to gracefully exit stage right.
 In the meantime we wait.

 Crime has been on the rise since May of 2020.
 In Minneapolis more than 400 people have been shot and 64 killed so far this year.
 It’s common to hear residents say they know more people that have been carjacked in broad daylight than have contracted Covid-19.